Skip to content

 Cost Sharing

-Cost share (also known as Match) is that portion of the project or program costs that are not borne by the sponsor.
+Cost sharing (also called Match) is the portion of the project's costs that is not paid by the sponsor.

-This section, along with the University's Cost Sharing on Sponsored Projects (PDF) policy, provides guidance that will facilitate compliance with Federal Costing and Cost Sharing requirements as set forth in 2 CFR Section 200.306 - Cost sharing and matching.
-This guidance applies to both federal and non-federal sponsored programs.
+This section - together with the University's Cost Sharing on Sponsored Projects (PDF) policy - provides guidance to support compliance with federal costing requirements, including 2 CFR Section 200.306 - Cost sharing and matching.
+These standards apply to both federal and non-federal sponsored programs.

 Approvals